poloclub/supernova/README.md

   # {'data scientist' | 'scientist' | 'educator'} The main targeted users
 ```

-3. Save a thumbnail image in the [`./public/images/thumbnails/`](./public/images/thumbnails/) directory.
-Please compress the image and make sure the file size is smaller than 100kb.
+1. Save a thumbnail image in the [`./public/images/thumbnails/`](./public/images/thumbnails/) directory.
+Please resize the image so that both width and height are smaller than `300px` and compress the image to be smaller than 20kb.
-4. Submit a pull request to the repository.
+2. Submit a pull request to the repository.

 ## Data Collection